utwente-db/DAB/README.md

 ## Installation and running for development (SKIP IF PRODUCTION)

-To install the server for development, simply run init.sh.
+To install the server for development, simply run install_development.sh.
 This will create a python virtual environment, and install the required python and node packages within it.

-To run the server, simply run start.sh.
+To run the server, simply run start_development.sh.
 This will compile the typescript, move static files to their correct location, and finally start a development server on port 8000.
 Note that this server can only be approached from the local host.